‘The Bachelor’ 2017 Spoilers For Episode 3: Five Women Go Home And The Villain Stirs Up Trouble In A Whipped Cream Bikini

 Please remember that the dates listed for each episode are what is currently scheduled, but they are subject to change depending on what ABC wants or needs to do.
 Sometimes, the network will mix things up to stick it to sites that reveal spoilers, but in the long run, all the eliminations will take place.

-This obviously happened when last week’s episode ended with “To Be Continued” and pushed the second rose ceremony elimination to episode three.
+This obviously happened when last week’s episode ended with “To Be Continued” and pushed the second rose ceremony elimination to Episode 3.

-So, if all goes according to how things should go in episode three of Nick Viall’s season of The Bachelor, there should be only 15 women remaining.
+So, if all goes according to how things should go in Episode 3 of Nick Viall’s season of The Bachelor, there should be only 15 women remaining.
 Five women will be sent home during rose ceremony eliminations with three in the first and two in the second, but ABC’s editing may alter things up a bit again.
 No matter how much is changed up by time and weeks, though, Corinne Olympios continues to be the villain and she cares not what anyone thinks about her or her whipped cream bikini.

 [Featured Image by ABC Television Network]